HireAbo/awesome-interview-questions-5000-jobs/Transportation and Logistics/Supply Chain Management/Supply Chain Manager.md

 Welcome to the Supply Chain Manager Interview Preparation !
 This resource is designed to help you ace your Supply Chain Manager interviews with confidence.

+Transportation and logistics are vital aspects of any industry, ensuring the smooth flow of goods and materials from production to distribution.
+Supply chain management, as a subfield, focuses on overseeing and optimizing this process.
+A supply chain manager plays a crucial role in this domain, responsible for coordinating and managing the entire supply chain.
+They are tasked with planning, implementing, and controlling the movement of goods, from sourcing raw materials to delivering the finished product.
+Supply chain managers also collaborate with various stakeholders, such as suppliers, manufacturers, and distributors, to enhance efficiency, minimize costs, and mitigate risks.
+Their expertise is indispensable in achieving seamless operations and customer satisfaction.

 ## 🚀 Overview

 Whether you're a seasoned Supply Chain Manager or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Supply Chain Manager interviews to help you prepare and succeed.